palewire/first-django-admin/docs/index.rst

 With that in mind, let's alter our model so we have a place for a reporter's name.
 Then we will assign each invitee to a reporter to finish.

 First, let's add a character field and some choices for the reporter's name.
+Open your ``models.py`` file and add them.

 .. code-block:: python
   :emphasize-lines: 32-42